nathanielrb/mailstats2/README.md

 Basic config and routes are defined in `src/mailstats2/handler.clj`.

 The homemade map-reduce function and configurable stats rules are defined in `src/mailstats2/stats.clj`.
+A stats rule is defined

 ## Notes